ToshioCP/Gtk4-tutorial/src/sec25.src.md

 ### What does bison do?

-Bison creates C source file from bison source file.
+Bison creates C source file of a parser from a bison source file.
-Bison source file is a text file.
+The bison source file is a text file.
 A parser analyzes a program source code according to its grammar.
 Suppose here is a turtle source file.